codespin-ai/codespin/README.md

 - scaffold.md // For scaffold
 - generate.md // For generating a new source code file
 - regenerate.md // For regenerating an existing source code file
-- scaffold-write.md // For scaffold with the --write option
-- generate-write.md // For generating a new source code file with the --write option
-- regenerate-write.md // For regenerating an existing source code file with the --write option

 If custom templates are specified and the template is not found, the built-in templates are used as a fallback.